nikitavoloboev/data/productivity/flow/rules.md

 ## SnippetsLab
 - Attach the URL to snippets as note as a first thing always if URL is needed.
 Add other notes underneath the URL.

+## Information
+- Don't save unnecessary information.
+This mostly concerns tracking data and the like.
+More data is not always better.
+Quality and purposeful data is.
+- Make the data actionable in some way.
+Either as a way that you can query it later and read or look back upon in the future (as is case with Day One) or as a way you can immediately take action on in form of analysis of it.
+	- Knowing what goals you have and the reasons why you are collecting or using certain kind of data is important and saves a lot of time in the future when you want to `minimise` and `simplify` things in life.

 ## Trello
 - No need to create `Doing now` and `Do next` blocks.
 I can use `watching` feature for that and seperate cards instead by topic.
 Use `tags` to give priority to tasks.
 (In my case `Important`, `Interesting` and `Next` are always present tags in most boards).